flutter/website/src/docs/development/ui/animations/hero-animations.md

 1. Define an ending Hero widget, referred to as the _destination hero_.
    This hero also specifies its graphical representation, and the same tag as the source hero.
-   It's <strong>essential that both hero widgets are created with the same tag</strong>, typically an object that represents the underlying data.
+   It's **essential that both hero widgets are created with the same tag**, typically an object that represents the underlying data.
 For best results, the heroes should have virtually identical widget trees.
 1. Create a route that contains the destination hero.